Raymond Lalonde: Cockfighting

 Lalonde was a strong supporter of Louisiana cockfighting.
 At a banquet in 1980, the newly elected Lalonde remarked to the assembled guests, "This is my wife, Evelyn.
 No, y'all don't fool with my cock-fightin' and I won't fool with your business."
 In response to assertions by opponents that cockfighting is a cruel activity, Lalonde said, "Boxing is more inhumane than cockfighting.
 Birds used in fights are naturally aggressive.
 Even the use of razors on the birds' legs for the fights is humane.
 It shortens the fights, which can otherwise take hours and become boring for spectators."

-Lalonde's position on cockfighting brought him into conflict earlier with Representative Garey Forster, a New Orleans Republican, who in 1990 introduced two bills, one to ban the practice outright and another to reclassify fowl as "animals" so that they could secure the protection of animal-cruelty laws.
-Lalonde said that the practice is ingrained in Cajun heritage: "This is part of their culture and heritage, and they're not going to give up on this issue without a fight."

-Cockfighting started in ancient Persia and was introduced into North America in the 18th century.
-In 1836, Massachusetts became the first state to ban the breeding and training of such birds.
-By 2008, Louisiana became the fiftieth state to ban the practice.

 Minority set-asides

 In 1988, Lalonde introduced his bill to allow Cajuns to qualify for minority set-aside contracts awarded by the state.
 Lalonde proposed the bill to enhance the status of the French Acadian people.
 The bill passed the state house by a vote of 74 to 22.